sunkid/PermissionsPlugin/README.txt

-PersistencePlugin
+PermissionsPlugin

-A simple plugin to demonstrate the use of persistence in Bukkit.
+A simple plugin to demonstrate the use of permissions and persistence in Bukkit.